GSP Belgrade: Vehicle coloring

 Until the beginning of the 1960s, the vehicles have been colored by cream and red color scheme (buses have been colored until 1961. trolleybuses and trams are colored until 1964).
 From the beginning of the 1960s, the vehicles have been colored by Mussolini livery – light and dark green color scheme (for buses from 1961 to 1967, for trolleybuses and trams from 1964 to 1970).

-From the end of the 1960s, the vehicles have been colored by cream and green color scheme (for trams and trolleybuses from 1970 to 1979, for buses from 1967 to 1987).
+From the end of the 1960s, the vehicles have been colored by cream and green color scheme (for trams and trolleybuses from 1968 to 1979, for buses from 1969 to 1987).
 From the end of the 1970s, the vehicles have been colored by cream and red color scheme again (for trams and trolleybuses from 1979 to 2003, for buses from 1987 to 2004).

-From the beginning of 2000s, the vehicles are coloring by three color schemes with blue bottom (trams are colored by red and blue color scheme from 2002, trolleybuses are colored by orange and blue color scheme from 2003 (for some units, but their current color scheme is red from 2010), and buses are colored by yellow and blue color scheme from 2004 (in future, their color scheme will be red from 2015)).
+From the beginning of the 2000s, the vehicles are coloring by three color schemes with blue bottom (trams are colored by red and blue color scheme from 2002, trolleybuses are colored by orange and blue color scheme from 2003 (for some units, but their current color scheme is red from 2010), and buses were colored by yellow and blue color scheme from 2004 until mid-2010s.
+The current scheme of the buses is red, which was introduced in 2014-15, along with blue scheme, which was introduced in December 2023, with line 601 becoming the first line to be operated using these buses, with more lines beginning operations with blue-schemed buses in 2024.
+The blue scheme doesn't have the GSP logo, and it replaces with "Beograd" sign, and coat and arms of the city.
 Some vehicles have been colored by cream and blue color scheme (like the private buses in the end of the 1990s, for example: one trolleybus ZiU-9 and one tram ČKD-Tatra KT4YU have been colored in cream and blue color scheme in 1993 (in collaboration with Mašinska Industrija Niš - MIN), and two trams ČKD-Tatra KT4YU have been coloured in cream and blue colour scheme in 2001).